Skip to content

 Why Trade Mark Ownership Matters

 The trade mark registration process should be started by the person or entity that uses the trade mark.
-When determining ownership, a company’s trade mark should be owned by the company, not by the founders, employees or shareholders.
-Failure to identify the correct trade mark owner may invalidate the application.
-It may also make it easier for a competitor to contest the trade mark application.
+A company’s trade mark should be owned by the company, not by the founders, employees or shareholders.
+Failure to identify the correct trade mark owner on a trade mark application may invalidate the application.
+It may also make it easier for competitors to contest the trade mark application.

 Trade mark ownership also counts when it comes time to enforce the trade mark against competitors.
-If a company director owns a registered trade mark that relates to the company’s products, the company may not be able to enforce the registered trade mark in court.
-One advantage of a company is that it keeps the assets of the company separate to those of its directors, but this will also stop the company benefiting from the director’s trade mark.
+If a company director owns a registered trade mark related to the company’s products, the company may not be able to enforce the registered trade mark in court.
+Another advantage of operating through a company is that it keeps the assets of its directors separate.
+However, this will also prevent the company from benefiting from the director’s personal trademark.

 Another unfortunate situation may arise in a business partnership.
 If a partnership splits, but the trade mark was only registered in the name of one of the partners, the other partners may walk away with substantially lower value without the goodwill of the trade mark.
 They may also lose the right to continue trading under the partnership brand.